 Artists have used geometric abstraction since ancient times to make sense of the world around them and record their stories.
-I apply abstraction and geometry as an organizing and fragmenting tool for processing those unsettling characteristics of everyday life.
-Employing abstraction without representational imagery also alludes to spiritual concepts in an effort to understand our existence.
+I apply abstraction and geometry as an organizing and fragmenting tool for processing those unsettling characteristics of every day life.